 Stuart and I were having this very same discussion earlier today.
 He's thinking of moving from HD-DVD to upscaling and BluRay, but we agreed that there's not necessarily going to be a winner here, and that no-one was really buying either.
 I think discussing which one is in the lead is a bit like discussing which Linux distro has the biggest consumer desktop share.
-Michael Gartenberg - The Best is Still the Enemy of the Good:

 Bottom line?
 The real competition here for both formats are not each other, it's DVD in the past and online distribution in the future.
 If consumers don't see a clear winner this holiday with some real compelling reason to buy, it's likely neither format wins.